Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Analysis and results

-From the bottom panels of Figure~\ref{fig:fig9}, we can see that for $a=2$, the radio image has larger values of $h_-$ and smaller values of $h_+$ than the IR image.
-This captures the wider variation of scaling behaviour between large and small fluctuations values of the radio data as compared to the IR data, already discussed earlier.
-This is corroborated by visual inspection of the two images.
-If we closely look at the smaller partition scale structures ($a=2$) of the Crab nebula observed at radio and IR frequencies (top panels of Figure~\ref{fig:fig9}), we can easily see that the radio image has more heterogenous structures across the partitions in the form of filaments and wisps compared to the dust emission at IR frequencies.
-Moreover, the filamentary network of the radio image has longer range correlations, compared to the IR data.
-This can be explained by the fact that the materials that emit synchrotron radiation at radio frequencies, which are the charged particles of the supernova ejecta and pulsar wind, are distributed over larger spatial scales in comparison to dust and line emitters responsible for the IR emissions.
-At $a=4$, $h_{-}$ for both radio and IR varies randomly.
-This implies that the structures across the different parts of the Crab nebula are highly heterogenous when observed at both radio and IR frequencies.
-These highly heterogenous structures at various length scales make the Crab nebula a structural complex physical system.
+From the bottom panels of Figure~\ref{fig:fig9}, we can see that for $a=2$, the radio image (both original and masked) has larger values of $h_-$ and smaller values of $h_+$.
+This captures the wider variation of scaling behavior between large and small fluctuation values of the radio data, already discussed earlier.
+This is corroborated by visual inspection of the image.
+If we closely look at the smaller partition scale structures ($a=2$) of the Crab nebula observed at radio (top panel of Figure~\ref{fig:fig9}), we can easily see that the radio image has more heterogenous structures across the partitions in the form of filaments and wisps.
+Moreover, the filamentary network of the radio image has longer-range correlations.
+This can be explained by the fact that the materials that emit synchrotron radiation at radio frequencies, which are the charged particles of the supernova ejecta and pulsar wind, are distributed over larger spatial scales.
+At $a=4$, $h_{-}$ for the radio data varies randomly.
+This implies that the structures across the different parts of the Crab Nebula are highly heterogeneous when observed at radio frequency.
+These highly heterogeneous structures at various length scales make the Crab Nebula a structurally complex physical system.

 Next, we focus on the values of $h$ in the regime around $q=0$, where it exhibits a transition.
 Let the average of $h(q)$ over $q$ in a suitable regime $-q_c<q<q_c$, with $q_c$ is a positive variable, be given by